norcams/iaas/docs/team/operations/local-repo.rst

 -----------------

 **repo** is a locally hosted mirror of a set of external repositories.
-A snapshot is taken of each repo every night, these snapshots resides inside the **snapshot** directory date-stamped.
-For every one of these repositories (at least the ones which are utilized by the UH-IaaS infrastructure), there is a pointer to one of those snspshots beneath the **test** respective **prod** directories.
-Those pointers are never moved without consideration or testing, and especially the links in the **prod** directory.
+A snapshot is taken of each repo every night, and these snapshots resides inside the **snapshot** directory stamped by date.
+In the **test** and **prod** directories every repository utilized by the UH-IaaS infrastructure has a pointer to one of those snapshots.
+Those pointers are never moved without consideration or testing, especially the links in the **prod** directory.
 The upshot is thus: packages and files can be trusted not to be updated or altered in an uncontrolled fashion, and is available locally at all times.

-**yumrepo** and **aptrepo** should be assumed to be like any other ``external`` repositories, only these `external` repositories are coincidentally managed by the UH-IaaS team.
+**yumrepo** and **aptrepo** should be assumed to be like any other ``external`` repositories, just that these `external` repositories are coincidentally managed by the UH-IaaS team.
 Data configured into these are then available for consumption in the same controlled manner as any other external repository which is mirrored locally.